Bio-protocol/GO_KEGG_enrichment_analysis_for_rice_genes/README.md

 ## Overview

-This is a workflow for using clusterProfiler to perform GO and KEGG enrichment analysis for gene lists from rice.
+This is a workflow for using clusterProfiler software to perform GO and KEGG enrichment analysis for gene lists from rice.
 The gene annotations are the key to these analyses.
 For GO annotaion, two types of sources are used here: 1. self-curated annotations derived from public rice databases, and 2.
 GO annotatons from a bioconductor package, AnnotationHub.
-For KEGG annotation, the gene annotation is directly retrieved from the KEGG database while using the clusterProfiler enrichment function.
+For KEGG annotation, the gene annotation is directly retrieved from the KEGG database when using the clusterProfiler enrichment function.

 ## Installation